netdevs-net/AWSDeepRacer/README.md

 # AWS DeepRacer

-AI Training with Python programming for reinforcement learning with Rewards
+AI Training with Python programming for reinforcement learning with Rewards.
+I wrote this at the AWS Los Angeles event in May 2024.
+Then I wrote a few move version over the next few days.
+Ended up with 2nd place of 24 teams/individuals.

 ## Description